carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/feature-technical-design.md

 > Describe how it integrates/relates/communicates with existing features/packages/services.

+> What needs to be in place prior to this feature being developed?

+> What assumptions are being made about those dependencies or about the feature itself?

+> What noteworthy things are considered "out of scope" for this feature?

 ## Research

 - [ ] Approved?

 **Unanswered questions**

 > List any unknowns and unanswered questions that need answers prior to beginning development.
+Note
+> that **all** of these questions should be answered prior to approving the Research section.

 **New technologies**